Conway, Arkansas: Primary and secondary education

 Conway is also served by two private religious schools, Conway Christian School and St. Joseph Catholic School.
 Conway Christian has an approximate enrollment of 400 students, while St. Joseph School enrolls about 500 students.
 Conway previously had a Catholic grade school for black children, Good Shepherd School; it closed in 1965.

+Transportation

+Rock Region Metro has provided dial-a-ride transit services within the city since October 24, 2022.
+Prior to that, no transit service existed in the city.
+Conway remains the largest city in Arkansas without fixed-route transit services.

+Conway is located along Interstate 40 along with US Route 65 and US Route 64.